 For energy & utility companies, NLG can be a powerful force in providing usage summaries for customers, detailing how their utility usage has changed over a period of time.
 This can be important to support an overall effort to conserve resources, particularly in geographic areas like California, which has been in a drought for over four years.
 By generating relevant and frequent reports, utility companies can engage their customer base and encourage environmentally conscious habits.
 This may eventually lead to increased capacity that the utility could provide to its customer base, ultimately increasing the company’s bottom line.

-For the healthcare & life sciences industry, companies are just starting to understand potential benefits.
+For the healthcare & life sciences industry, companies are just starting to understand potential benefits of generating natural language.
 Initial opportunities that present themselves are in the areas of being able to summarize results without bias, evaluate large data sets quickly, transform those data sets into knowledge, and facilitate personalization of data.
 The FDA has not yet published guidance or abstracts on the use of NLG (or NLP).
 Companies should consider assessing use with validated or patient information.

 One example use case could be in medical affairs, where pharma companies have stored thousands of publications and library responses to medical inquires by patients and healthcare providers.